 The minimum annual contribution of tzedakah is an amount under $2.00.
 However, that amount is unacceptably low from a person who eats decent food and wears decent clothes.

-A good contribution of the mitzvah of tzedakah from a person of adequate means is the amount of 10 percent of income, including any accretion in wealth, plus a one-time contribution of one-tenth of the value of net assets.
+A good contribution of the mitzvah of tzedakah from a person of adequate means is the amount of 10 percent of net income.

-The better contribution of the mitzvah of tzedakah is 20 percent of income, including any accretion in wealth, plus a one-time contribution of one-fifth of the value of net assets.
+The better contribution of the mitzvah of tzedakah is 20 percent of net income.
 The rabbis limited tzedakah to giving no more than one-fifth of income; extreme generosity may eventually cause a person to become needy.
 There are exceptions to the one-fifth upper limit.
 One may give more than one-fifth in circumstances relating to ransoming a slave, saving a life, supporting Torah scholars and atonement for sin.